Concordium/concordium.github.io/source/mainnet/net/mobile-wallet-gen2/setup-mobile-wallet.rst

 Request your identity and account
 =================================

-Having set up your passcode, possibly biometrics, and your secret passphrase, you must then submit a request for an identity and an account.
-You do this immediately after setting up the passcode and biometrics.
+Having set up your passcode, possibly biometrics, and your secret recovery phrase, you must then submit a request for an identity and an account.

 Request identity
 ----------------